Stratified Lie systems: Theory and applications: Applications

-Consequently, one gets that the solution to the Lax pair (\ref{FLS2}) for the particular value of $m(t,v)$ given in (\ref{Casem}) reduces to the same automorphic Lie system as the foliated Lie system (\ref{FLS1}).
-Moreover, one see that there exists a diffeomorphism $\phi:T^*\mathcal{Q}\rightarrow \mathfrak{g}$ mapping (\ref{FLS1}) onto (\ref{FLS2}).
+Consequently, the solution to the Lax pair (\ref{FLS2}) on $\mathcal{O}^{\rm ad}$ for the particular value of $m(t,v)$ given in (\ref{Casem}) reduces to the same automorphic Lie system as the foliated Lie system (\ref{FLS1}) on the submanifold $\mathcal{H}$ of $T^*\mathbb{R}^n$ where $P_1\cdot\ldots\cdot P_n\neq 0$.
+Moreover, there exists a diffeomorphism $\phi:\mathcal{H}\subset T^*\mathbb{R}^n\rightarrow \mathcal{O}^{\rm ad}$ mapping (\ref{FLS1}) onto (\ref{FLS2}).
 It is easy to see that when two foliated Lie systems are diffeomorphic, they share the same foliated automorphic Lie system.
-It is also immediate that foliated Lie systems related to the same foliated automorphic Lie system do not need to be diffeomorphic.
+It is also immediate that foliated Lie systems related to the same automorphic foliated Lie system do not need to be diffeomorphic as they may be defined on manifolds of different dimension.